glpi-project/docdev/source/devapi/search.rst

 ^^^^^^^^^^^^^^^^^^^

 The *glpi_displaypreferences* table stores the list of default columns which need to be displayed to a user for an itemtype.
-A set of preferences can be personnal or global (*users_id* = 0).
+A set of preferences can be personal or global (*users_id* = 0).
 If a user doesn't have any personal preferences for an itemtype, the search engine will use the global preferences

 Examples